-Stop Funding Violence: Congress Must Halt DHS Expansion
+Stop Funding Violence: Human Needs Advocates Tell Congress to Halt DHS Expansion

 |

-In response to a series of deadly immigration enforcement actions, a broad swath of labor unions, child welfare advocates, faith groups, anti-violence organizations, and human needs organizations are calling on the U.S. Senate to reject additional funding for the Department of Homeland Security and immigration enforcement.
+In response to a series of deadly immigration enforcement actions, a broad swath of labor unions, child welfare advocates, faith groups, anti-violence organizations, and human needs organizations are speaking out about the impact of immigration enforcement and detention on human needs.
 These statements reflect deep concern over unchecked use of force, racial profiling, family detention, and enforcement actions that terrorize communities while diverting resources from health care, housing, education, and other vital human needs.
-Together, these organizations urge Congress to separate the DHS appropriations bill from the larger funding package, halt new ICE and Border Patrol spending, and impose meaningful oversight and guardrails to prevent further loss of life and harm to communities.
+Organizations below and others are urging Congress to halt new ICE and Border Patrol spending and impose meaningful oversight and guardrails to prevent further loss of life and harm to communities.

 Below, you will find statements and other resources from some of CHNs member organizations.